soomro30/zoppo/src/contact.md

 ---

-This is where you find the people of Fully Studios.
-If you don’t know who to call, just give a ring to +46 738 07 30 72.
-Or drop a line at hello@fullystudios.se.
-If none of the above floats your boat, then why don’t you come for a visit?
+If you want to learn more about us and you’re not sure who to call, just ring [+46 738 07 30 72](tel:+46738073072).
+Or drop a line at [hello@fullystudios.se](mailto:hello@fullystudios.se).
+Our doors and inboxes are always open to new friends.